viniqrz/spring-boot-saga-example/README.md

-# Spring Boot Transactional Saga Implementation with Apache Kafka
+# Spring Boot Transaction (Saga) Implementation with Apache Kafka 🦭

 ### The app contains an example of Kafka configuration and a simple dummy e-commerce architecture for demonstration purposes.

 ### Feel free to use it as a template for your own projects.

-### Important:
+### ⚠️ Important:
 - The app is not production ready.
 It is just a simple example of how to use Kafka with Spring Boot.
 - There are other styles of Saga implementation.
 This is just one of them.
-- Kafka configuration in Spring Boot can be a bit confusing, not all properties set in application.properties files will be applied to the client.
-The safest way is to create Configuration Class like the one inside payment API module.
+- Kafka configuration in Spring Boot can be a bit confusing, not all properties set in application.properties files will be applied to the client (e.g: auto-commiting).
+The safest way is to create a Configuration Class like the one inside payment service module.

-### How to run:
+### ✅ How to run:
 - Start Zookeeper, Kafka and Control Center all together with docker-compose.yml file inside docker folder.
 - You can use the following command to start all containers:
 ```sh